-We use MyLabMath from Pearson for online work.
-The cost is included in student's tuition statement.
+We will use MyLabMath from Pearson for online work.
+The cost is included in the student's tuition statement.
 Nothing needs to be purchased from the bookstore.
 See COURSE NOTES if a textbook is desired.

-1. Title: Thinking Mathematically Author: Robert Blitzer Edition: 7th Publisher: Pearson
+Text Title: College Algebra with Modeling & Visualization Author: Gary Rockswold Edition: 6th Publisher: Pearson Education

-- 2. ACCESS TO A DESKTOP OR LAPTOP COMPUTER WITH HIGH SPEED INTERNET SERVICE and a WEBCAM-THE PROCTORING SERVICE WILL NOT WORK ON A CHROMEBOOK OR A MOBILE DEVICE.
+- 2. ACCESS TO A DESKTOP OR LAPTOP COMPUTER WITH HIGH SPEED INTERNET SERVICE and A WEBCAM-THE PROCTORING SERVICE WILL NOT WORK ON A CHROMEBOOK OR A MOBILE DEVICE.
 THE WEBCAM IS NEEDED FOR TEST PROCTORING AND TO ENGAGE IN A ZOOM MEETING IF NEEDED. - 3.
 11⁄2 in.
 3-ring binder with 5 dividers & paper OR spiral with 2-4 pockets-for note-taking and paper organization → Label dividers: handouts, notes, homework, practice tests, quizzes/tests - 4.
 Pencils/pens plus a colored pen/pencil or highlighter-to grade own work or underline important info. - 5.
-Calculator-scientific, non-graphing, non-phone
+3x5 index cards-write formulas or information that will be used often - 6.
+Graphing Calculator-TI 83 or 84 (Try to borrow one if possible or use an online version.)